FLSM Subnetting and VLSM Subnetting

 There are two types of Subnetting: FLSM and VLSM.
 In FLSM, all subnets have an equal number of host addresses and use the same subnet mask.
 In VLSM, subnets have a flexible number of host addresses.
 They use a subnet mask based on the number of hosts.

 Default IP subnets have a large number of IP addresses.
 Most networks do not need too many IP addresses.
 If they use the default subnet, all unused IP addresses become useless.
-To utilize free IP addresses, we use subnetting.
+To utilize free IP addresses, subnetting is used.

-Subnetting allows us to break default IP subnets.
+Subnetting breaks default IP subnets.
 There are two types of subnetting: FLSM and VLSM.

 FLSM stands for Fixed Length Subnet Mask.
-In it, we break the default IP subnet into the same-sized subnets.
-For example, if the default subnet has 12 IP addresses, we can break it into three equal-sized subnets having 4 IP addresses in each.
+In it, you break the default IP subnet into subnets of the same size.
+For example, if the default subnet has 12 IP addresses, you can break it into three equal-sized subnets with 4 IP addresses in each.

 VLSM stands for Variable Length Subnet Mask.
-In it, we break the default IP subnet into subnets having various sizes.
-For example, if the default subnet has 12 IP addresses, we can break it into two subnets where the first subnet has 8 IP addresses and the second subnet has 4 IP addresses.
+In it, you break the default IP subnet into subnets of various sizes.
+For example, if the default subnet has 12 IP addresses, you can split it into two subnets: the first with 8 IP addresses and the second with 4 IP addresses.

 Differences between FLSM Subnetting and VLSM Subnetting